Tanner-Ray-Martin/DynamicDB/README.md

 # DynamicDB
-an attempt at fascilitating dynamic sqlalchemy database creation via user templates and api calls
+an attempt at fascilitating dynamic database creation via user templates and api calls